Humberside Fire & Rescue Service (HFRS)

 We use the latest equipment and techniques when responding to an incident where people become trapped.
 Our firefighters are trained in immediate emergency care and work closely with other emergency services.
 Humberside Fire and Rescue Service has a statutory duty to train for and respond to incidents involving motor vehicles.
 The Service’s Extrication team develops the safest and quickest ways to rescue people involved in road traffic collisions.
 The team is considered to be among the best in the country in trauma care and casualty extrication.

-We are trained and equipped to deal with a wide range of emergencies including animal rescues, spillages of dangerous chemicals, which endanger life of the environment; local and wide area flooding, road traffic collisions, aircraft incidents and railway incidents.
+We are trained and equipped to deal with a wide range of emergencies including animal rescues, spillages of dangerous chemicals, which endanger the life of the environment; local and wide area flooding, road traffic collisions, aircraft incidents and railway incidents.
 We provide a professional and skilled emergency response service 24 hours a day, every day of the year, as well as providing a range of other services throughout the Humberside area such as emergency preparedness and response.